kxtells/tenma-serial/README.md

 # tenma-applet gtkIndicator

-A very simple GTK indicator to control a tenma DC power supply from a graphical desktop.
+A very simple GTK indicator to control a tenma DC power supply from a GTK based desktop (GNOME or similar).
 Provides ON, OFF and RESET facilities.
 Simply start it with:

+WARN: This applet is barely maintained and has not been tested in newer GNOME versions.

     tenma-applet